Cuckoo: Host egg mimicry

 Female parasitic cuckoos sometimes specialize and lay eggs that closely resemble the eggs of their chosen host.
 Some birds are able to distinguish cuckoo eggs from their own, leading to those eggs least like the host's being thrown out of the nest.
-Parasitic cuckoos that show the highest levels of egg mimicry are those whose hosts exhibit high levels of egg rejection behavior.
-Some hosts do not exhibit egg rejection behavior and the cuckoo eggs look very dissimilar from the host eggs.
+Parasitic cuckoos that show the highest levels of egg mimicry are those whose hosts exhibit high levels of egg rejection behaviour.
+Some hosts do not exhibit egg rejection behaviour and the cuckoo eggs look very dissimilar from the host eggs.
 It has also been shown in a study of the European common cuckoos that females lay their egg in the nest of a host that has eggs that look similar to its own.

-Other species of cuckoo lay "cryptic" eggs, which are dark in color when their hosts' eggs are light.
+Other species of cuckoo lay "cryptic" eggs, which are dark in colour when their hosts' eggs are light.
 This is a trick to hide the egg from the host, and is exhibited in cuckoos that parasitize hosts with dark, domed nests.
 Some adult parasitic cuckoos completely destroy the host's clutch if they reject the cuckoo egg.
 In this case, raising the cuckoo chick is less of a cost than the alternative, total clutch destruction.

 Cuckoo egg physiology can limit the degree of mimetic accuracy.
 Due to larger chick size on average for parasites compared to hosts, this is a physiological constraint on egg size, a minimum egg size needed to support a healthy cuckoo chick.
 In these cases, there is selective pressure on cuckoos to lessen their egg size to be a more effective mimic, but physiological constraints hinder the species from doing so.